 Investigation Nature is ALT’s youth programming for students in grades 3rd-8th with expansion capabilities up through 12th grade on some programs.
 All our programs are written with STEM and the PA Education Standards in mind and are designed to run 45-60 minutes.
-These programs are a great for community groups, after school programs and classroom visits.
+These programs are a great as outreach programs, after school programs, and classroom visits.

 Contact Julie to learn more about this programming.